ibm-cloud-docs/vmware-service/getting-started.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="20m"}

-In this {{site.data.keyword.vmware-service-full}} tutorial, we take you through the process of ordering a {{site.data.keyword.vcf-aas-full}} instance by using the {{site.data.keyword.vmwaresolutions_short}} user interface.
+In this {{site.data.keyword.vmware-service_full}} tutorial, we take you through the process of ordering a {{site.data.keyword.vcf-aas-full}} instance by using the {{site.data.keyword.vmwaresolutions_short}} user interface.
 Other operations that you can complete are also listed.
 {: shortdesc}

 The completion time that is listed for this tutorial considers only the time that you spend ordering the artifacts for a {{site.data.keyword.vcf-aas}} instance on the user interface.
 It does not consider waiting times for deployments, for example.